Zeusmallan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-ls -t . | head Create a script that displays the 10 newest files in the current directory. sort | uniq -u Create a script that takes a list of words as input and prints only words that appear exactly once grep "bin*" /etc/passwd | wc -l Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+ls -t . | head Create a script that displays the 10 newest files in the current directory. sort | uniq -u Create a script that takes a list of words as input and prints only words that appear exactly once grep "bin*" /etc/passwd | wc -l Display the number of lines that contain the pattern “bin” in the file /etc/passwd grep -A 3 "root" /etc/passwd Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd